 In partnership with the Atlan Center, the Community Learning Garden provides an opportunity for people to learn about small-scale organic agriculture throughout the growing season.
-As a hand-tilled, diverse demonstration garden, we are able to experiment with techniques and technologies for growing healthy, delicious organic food for CultureSeed participants and the larger community.
-This is a chance for people to learn and share techniques like permaculture, worm composting, and share in the joy of gardening in community.
+A hand-tilled, diverse demonstration garden, growing healthy, delicious organic food for CultureSeed participants and the larger community.
+A chance for people to learn techniques like permaculture, worm composting, and share in the joy of gardening in community.

 Besides connecting with others and the land, and learning and sharing what you know about gardening, you’ll be able to harvest food for yourself and the community throughout the April – October growing season.